End the Paycheck-to-Paycheck Cycle: 10 Steps to Financial Freedom

-From learning the basics of money management to growing your wealth, the 10 steps to financial freedom are clear and simple to follow.
-The key is to take those first steps as early as you can, because the sooner you get started, the shorter the path will be.
+From budgeting to growing your wealth, the 10 steps to financial freedom are clear and simple.
+The key is to take those first steps as early as possible because the sooner you get started, the shorter the path will be.

 Remember, financial freedom is a long-term goal.
-So, if you stumble, don't get discouraged and give up.
-Pick yourself up, dust off and get yourself back on track.
+So don’t get discouraged.
+Pick yourself up, dust off and get back on track.
 Your future financially independent self will appreciate all the hard work you're putting in today.

-Tally can help you along your path to financial freedom with its credit card debt repayment app.
-Tally offers a lower-interest line of credit* to help repay your higher-interest credit card debts.
-The app will roll all your credit card debts into one monthly payment, repaying for you based on the debt avalanche method.
+Tally† can help you along your path to financial freedom with its credit card debt repayment app.
+Tally offers a lower-interest line of credit to help repay your higher-interest credit card debts.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 to $300.